 This one was inspired by a load of garlic from my dad’s place – it’s a long story.
 We had plans to sell it, but it’s not as good as it should be, so now I think we might just eat it!
 It’s actually pretty cool being able to be outlandish with garlic because you have so much, i.e roasting 40 cloves here, 40 cloves there.
 Roasted garlic is so good!
 If you don’t have garlic, roasted red onion is another beautiful thing.

-1 or 2 root vegetables (i.e. pumpkin, carrot, parsnip, potato), cut into small cubes and roasted
+1 or 2 types of root vegetables (i.e. pumpkin, carrot, parsnip, potato), cut into small cubes and roasted

 1 red onion, sliced, or 2 heads of garlic, separated into cloves but not peeled – roasted with the vegetables